 - Curriculum Vitae of the trainer/ presenter focusing on relevant and appropriate qualifications and experience - 2.
 Certificates of Education Qualification of the providers (presenters) - CPD program schedule offered by the institution in the current and upcoming year - 4.
-A sample certificate for attendance - 5.
-A sample of feedback/evaluation form where applicable - 6.
+A sample certificate for attendance

+- 5. A sample of feedback/evaluation form where applicable - 6.
 Proof of valid organization register with the relevant authority - 7.
 CPD provider registration number - 8.
-Proof of payment for CPD provider registration fee program.
+Proof of payment for CPD provider registration fee

+The Standard Committee, MNMC reviews and assesses the capability of the applicant for CPD provider and the appropriateness and usefulness of the activity or program.
 After the potential CPD provider and the activity or program are recognized, the CPD provider announces CPD program and recruits the participants.
 At the end of the CPD program, the CPD provider should submit the list of attendees with points earned and attendance fees, if any, to MNMC.
 The approved CPD activity or program is valid for two years.
 The process of applying for recognition as CPD provider for nursing and midwifery professionals is presented in Figure 3.3.